8 Soaps You Can Use to Help Prevent the Spread of Illness

 Dyna-hex 4%.
 The hospital gave it to me to use for pre surgery and now I use it all the time!
 Being immunosuppressed with strong biologics, I’m prone to infections.
 This protects my skin! — Kelly E.

 Buy the 4 fl oz.
-Dyna-Hex 4% CHG Surgical Scrub pictured above from iRemedySupply for $6.95.
+Dyna-Hex 4% CHG Surgical Scrub pictured above for $11.48 from Amazon.

 5. African Black Soap Body Bar